irods-contrib/irods-rest/README.md

 #### use packing i/o for stream performance #14

 Added optional use of packing input and output streams for upload and download.
 This uses a simple read-ahead and write-behind buffer approach to optimize iRODS buffer sizes.
 The behavior may be controlled by adjusting the configuration property for 'utilizePackingStreams' in RestConfig.

+#### use an etc file for production deployment #30

+Added a /etc/irods-ext/irods-rest-properties file that can configure settings, as per the example in the irods-rest project.
+This allows deployment as a pre-packaged war and configuration and settings will be controlled by these etc properties.

+Note that for testing purposes, these properties are generated locally by running mvn install, and the unit tests will refer to the test-irods-rest.properties found in src/test/resources.
+This also eases integration with Jenkins for CI testing purposes.